Demitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the current user to another, only 8 characters are permitted
+A script that prints the effective user name of the current user